paesaggi invisibili I invisible landscapes I onzichtbare landschappen

 Istituto Italiano di Cultura, Keizersgracht 564, 1017 EM Amsterdam – The Netherlands

-A corner of the exhibition with objects, texts, photographs
+A corner of the exhibition with objects, texts, photographs and the mirroring objects

 «People perceive landscapes through the ‛filter’ of their cultural and life experiences, and they are often influenced by their emotions and other sensations, or even simply by the opinions and conventions of others, which may exclude critical thinking…» G.T.